ChenThread/candyk-psx/README.md

 By the way, you will need a MIPS cross-compiler.
 This toolchain assumes that you use `mipsel-none-elf` as your target name, but if you don't use this you can always change the `CROSSPREFIX` variable.

+## Licences

+To be decided.

+### Exceptions

+The `dat/isolicence.*` files are required in order to make a bootable PlayStation disc, and cannot be replaced.

+`iso2raw` is of unknown copyright status.

 ## Quick notes for building a GCC toolchain

 TODO: actually go into depth into how this is done and provide scripts so people don't have to think.